Maple Soy Salmon with Peach Salsa

 Shortcuts

-- Skip the peach salsa and the serve the fish alone or with a store bought fruit chutney.
+- Skip the peach salsa and serve the fish alone, with a store-bought fruit chutney or your favorite type of fruit salsa.

 - Use the frozen ginger and garlic cubes.
-I love these.
+I love these – so convenient.

 - Cut down the marinating time to 15 minutes.